WAXQ

-WAXQ (104.3 FM) is a commercial radio station licensed to New York, New York.
-It airs a classic rock format and is owned by iHeartMedia, Inc. WAXQ's studios are at 125 West 55th Street in Midtown Manhattan.
+WAXQ (104.3 MHz) is a commercial FM radio station licensed to New York, New York.
+It airs a classic rock radio format and is owned by iHeartMedia, Inc. WAXQ's studios are at 125 West 55th Street in Midtown Manhattan.
 DJs heard on WAXQ include radio veterans Carol Miller and Jim Kerr.
 The station's transmitter is located at the Empire State Building.

 History

 WFDR (1949–1952)

 A station signed on the air on the 104.3 frequency in 1949.
 Its call sign was WFDR, a non-profit FM station owned by the International Ladies' Garment Workers' Union.
 The call letters referred to the late President Franklin D. Roosevelt, a hero to the labor movement.

 However, few people owned FM receivers in that era.
 Like many early FM stations, WFDR lost money, and the station ceased operations in 1952.

 WNCN (1956–1974)

 A new FM station began broadcasting on the 104.3 frequency on December 1, 1956.
 Its call sign was WFMX.
 Within a year, it adopted the call letters WNCN, standing for "New York Concert Network."
 It was a part of a group of classical music stations in the Northeastern United States.
 The Concert Network was programmed from WBCN in Boston and was carried by affiliates WXCN in Providence, Rhode Island (now WWBB) and WHCN in Hartford, Connecticut, as well as WNCN.

 Later, WNCN was acquired by medical advertising agency owner Ludwig Wolfgang Frohlich, the founder of the National Science Network.
 The station added daily medical news reports to its schedule, since it was believed that classical music was the choice of doctors and dentists.
 WNCN's tower was moved from the Hotel Pierre to the Empire State Building, increasing the station's coverage.